k-mundinger/k-mundinger/README.md

-Hi, I'm Konrad.
-I'm interested in stochastic analysis and machine learning.
+I'm interested in stochastic analysis, machine learning and music.